In some cases you may want to flag certain wells and/or analytes as unreliable, in order to exclude the unreliable data from later analysis.

 (coefficient of variation) is outside of a certain threshold.
 For unknowns, the %CV must be greater than 15 to receive a flag; for standards and quality controls, the %CV must be greater than 20.

 Columns flagged through this process are highlighted in red.
-Flagging can be disabled, just like the QC flags described above.
-When flagging is disabled, the row is no longer highlighted.
+If flagging is later disabled, the row is no longer highlighted.

 To see all rows that received flags according to these threshholds, you can add the CVQCFlagsEnabled